 - 50 years in prison with the possibility of parole after 20 years6

-Note that judges may punish perjurers by holding them in criminal contempt of court (NRS 199.340).
+Note that judges may punish you for perjury by holding you in criminal contempt of court (NRS 199.340).
 Also note there is no civil cause of action for perjuring.
 In other words, it is a crime but not a tort.

-Violating federal perjuring law carries a fine and/or up to 5 years in prison.7 A person convicted of perjuring in both Nevada state and federal courts would serve the sentences consecutively (one after the other).
+Violating federal perjuring law carries a fine and/or up to 5 years in prison.7 If you are convicted of perjuring in both Nevada state and federal courts, you would serve the sentences consecutively (one after the other).

 Three common defenses to fight NRS 199.120 criminal charges include:

-- The defendant never took an oath, or an oath was not required.8
+- You never took an oath, or an oath was not required.8

 - The false information was not material to the matter at hand.9

-Note that it is not a defense to a Nevada perjury charge that the oath was not administered properly or that the witness was incompetent.10 Nor is it a defense that the defendant’s attorney advised him/her to lie; but a jury may take this into account when determining the defendant’s intent to lie.11
+Note that it is not a defense to a Nevada perjury charge that the oath was not administered properly or that the witness was incompetent.10 Nor is it a defense that your attorney advised you to lie; but a jury may take this into account when determining your intent to lie.11

 In any case, the prosecution has the burden to prove guilt beyond a reasonable doubt.
 If the district attorney falls short, the case should be dismissed.

 An NRS 199.120 conviction can be sealed 5 years after the case ends.
-But if the charge gets dismissed, the record is sealable immediately.
+Though if the charge gets dismissed, the record is sealable immediately.
 Learn how to seal Nevada criminal records.13

 See our related articles on these criminal offenses: